 12 Station Road

-A bungalow standing on half of an ancient enclosure, which was part of a farm acquired by St John’s College, Cambridge in 1517 and 1527.
+A bungalow standing on half of an ancient enclosure, which was part of a farm and land acquired by St John’s College, Cambridge in 1517 and 1527.
 The College sold the estate in Steeple Morden in 1956.

 There was an old thatched cottage on this plot in the past and the resident “Donkey” Hammond came out one morning to go to work and found that the fierce storm overnight had toppled a tree and it had fallen directly on the cottage.
 He merely glanced at this state of affairs, picked up his bike and cycled off to work.